skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 (Longacre 1989).

 Gen 19.24 illustrates this phenomenon.
 At least some of the events of vv.
-23-24 occur in chrono- logical sequence, yet all are presented with *(w)* X *qtl* forms, including the climactic event of 24:{% sidenote '5' 'See also Gen 15.18a, 38.25 and 44.4c (discussed by Bailey & Levinsohn \[1992:202\]).' %}
+23-24 occur in chronological sequence, yet all are presented with *(w)* X *qtl* forms, including the climactic event of 24:{% sidenote '5' 'See also Gen 15.18a, 38.25 and 44.4c (discussed by Bailey & Levinsohn \[1992:202\]).' %}